A Proven Sales Transformation Process

 Step 1: Commit to a 24-month Timeline

 The first step is accepting the reality that any significant change in sales behavior and skill will require a minimum of 18-24 months to become a reality.
 Sales and Marketing leaders often struggle to come at sales transformation in an integrated, systematic way.
 Change is often pursued through disconnected initiatives like product training, sales skill development, sessions, leadership workshops, and posters.
 What leaders need is a sales transformation system, a process for providing salespeople with the “how to” drive lasting behavior change.
 This begins by thinking of sales transformation as a system that maps out a realistic timeline.

 Step 2: Program Design

-Step two is getting is getting sales, marketing, and product stakeholders in a workshop to establish a shared change in vision – the metrics for change, the initiative for change, the roadblocks to change, the plan to overcome those roadblocks, and specific roles and responsibilities across those requirements.
+Step two is getting sales, marketing, and product stakeholders in a workshop to establish a shared change vision – the metrics for change, the initiative for change, the roadblocks to change, the plan to overcome those roadblocks, and specific roles and responsibilities across those requirements.
 This shared vision for sales transformation informs actions in the next steps.